 Google will block certain sites if they think it could be described as justifiable censorship.
 These are pages that break the law in most countries such as, terrorism and child pornography.
 However, they are clear about the fact that they do not want to assist in political censorship.
 Because Google will not honor all the requests it gets, some countries decide to block their applications.
 For instance, China currently bans all Google applications.

 Use Tor to Bypass Censorship

-An important side note is that Tor provides the user with access to the dark web.
-Surfing the dark web should be done with care.
-That part of the internet is not regulated and it is easy to contrive malware there.
+However, the dark web has a dark side and is often associated with crime.
+The dark web is not regulated and it is easy to contrive malware there.
 For most people that want to stay anonymous online, a VPN will be an easier, better, and more secure option than Tor.